Cog (ship): Description and construction

 Cogs were typically constructed largely of oak, and had full lapstrake, or clinker, planking covering their sides, generally starting from the bilge strakes, with double-clenched iron nails for plank fastenings.
 At the stem, chases are formed; that is, in each case, the land of the lower strake is tapered to a feather edge at the end of the strake where it meets the stem or stern-post.
 This allows the end of the strake to be fastened to the apron with the outside of the planking mutually flush at that point and flush with the stem.
 This means that the boat's passage through the water will not tend to lift the ends of the planking away from the stem.
 Before the next plank is fitted, the face of the land on the lower strake is bevelled to suit the angle at which the next strake will lie in relation with it.
 This varies all along the land.
 The new strake is held in position on the preceding one before the fastening is done.

-The keel, or keelplank, was only slightly thicker than the adjacent garboards and had no rabbet.
-Both stem and stern-posts were straight and rather long, and connected to the keelplank through intermediate pieces called hooks.
+The keel, or keel-plank, was only slightly thicker than the adjacent garboards and had no rabbet.
+Both stem and stern-posts were straight and rather long, and connected to the keel-plank through intermediate pieces called hooks.
 The lower plank hoods terminated in rabbets in the hooks and posts, but upper hoods were nailed to the exterior faces of the posts.
 Caulking was generally tarred moss that was inserted into curved grooves, covered with wooden laths, and secured by metal staples called sintels.
 The cog-built structure would be completed with a stern-mounted, hanging, central rudder on a heavy stern-post, which was a uniquely northern development.
-The single, thick, mast was set forward of amidships, stepped into the keelplank and equipped with a single large, rectangular, square-rigged sail.
+The single, thick, mast was set forward of amidships, stepped into the keel-plank and equipped with a single large, rectangular, square-rigged sail.
 The masts of larger vessels would be of composite construction.
 Complicated systems of rigging were developed to support the mast and to operate the sail.
 Cordage was usually hemp or flax and the sail hemp-based canvas.
 From the 13th century cogs would be decked and larger vessels would be fitted with a stern castle, to afford more cargo space by keeping the crew and tiller up, out of the way; and to give the helmsman a better view.